Constitutional Bodies in India | UPSC

 (iv) He has the right to take part in the proceedings of the State Legislature.

-The above list of Constitutional Bodies in India is an exhaustive list.
+The above list of Constitutional Bodies in India is exhaustive.